 CBT and Biofeedback

 biofeedback helpful.
 Both therapies will teach you to be aware of what causes stress

-therapist will help you understand the thoughts that cause your feelings of stress.
-Your therapist will teach you ways to change those thoughts and lower your stress.
+therapist will help you understand the thoughts that cause you stress.
+They’ll teach

 Mixed Tension Migraine Prevention